zatech/meta/slackbot-guysgals-responses.md

 # When someone says

-you gals, these gals, my gals, those gals, hey gals, hi gals, the gals, these gals, thanks gals, galz, your gals, your galz
+you gals, these gals, my gals, those gals, hey gals, hi gals, the gals, these gals, thanks gals, your gals

 # Slackbot responds